sfu-discourse-lab/Kickstarter/experiment_code/README.md

 If the file containing the dataset that you wish to use goes by a name other than ```stimuli.js```, you will need to adjust the variable name in ```line 23 (this might be a different line in the final product)``` to reflect on the name of the file you wish to use.

+## Experimental Flow

+The initial flow consists of a block of 10 trials.
+Upon completion of the first block, subjects are provided with the option to end the study, or to continue rating more clips, of which an additional block can be selected.